mbcovid19updates/mbcovid19updates.github.io/README.md

 Where applicable above, unvaccinated children under 12 may attend if accompanied by fully vaccinated household members.

+### Outdoor Season Events, Fairs, Festivals and Community Events

+- Corn mazes, haunted houses and other seasonal outdoor facilities or events may operate if everyone attending provides proof of immunization, or are under 12 years of age.
+- Outdoor fairs, festivals and other outdoor major community events may be held if the number of persons attending does not exceed 50 persons.

 ### Casinos and VLTs

 - May open with proof of vaccination required.